Welcome to our Website

 • The Society is a membership organisation, run by an elected committee.

-• It organises a programme of events for its members and visitors, primarily a series of bi-monthly talks.
+• It organises a programme of events for its members and visitors, primarily a series of talks.
 Additionally it organises historical visits and occasionally walks and exhibitions.

 • It publishes a quarterly booklet called the Wanderer, has previously published The Journal, and occasionally publishes books and other material.